Ashokan Farewell

-"Ashokan Farewell" /əˈʃoʊˌkæn/ is a musical piece composed by the American folk musician Jay Ungar in 1982.
+"Ashokan Farewell" /əˈʃoʊˌkæn/ is a song composed by American folk musician Jay Ungar in 1982.
 For many years, it served as a goodnight or farewell waltz at the annual Ashokan Fiddle & Dance Camps, run by Ungar and his wife Molly Mason, who named the tune after the Ashokan Field Campus (now the Ashokan Center) of SUNY New Paltz in Upstate New York.

-The tune was used as the title theme of the 1990 PBS television documentary series, The Civil War.
-Despite its late date of composition, it was included in the 1991 compilation album, Songs of the Civil War.
+The tune was used as the title theme of the 1990 PBS television documentary series The Civil War.
+Despite its late date of composition, it was included in the 1991 compilation album Songs of the Civil War.

 Background

 The piece is a waltz in D major, composed in the style of a Scottish lament (e.g., Niel Gow's "Lament for His Second Wife").
 Jay Ungar describes the song as coming out of "a sense of loss and longing" after the annual Ashokan Music & Dance Camps ended.
 The most famous arrangement of the piece begins with a solo violin, later accompanied by guitar and upright bass.
 Another arrangement, featuring Ungar, Mason, and their family band, is performed with two violins, an acoustic guitar, and a banjo, with the piece beginning with a solo violin.

 Before its use as the television series theme, "Ashokan Farewell" was recorded on Waltz of the Wind, the second album by the band Fiddle Fever.
 The musicians included Ungar and Mason.
 Ashokan was the name of a former village in the Catskill region that is now mostly covered by the Ashokan Reservoir.